Kid A Mnesia Exhibition

-Kid A Mnesia Exhibition is a 2021 exploration game published by Epic Games for macOS, Windows and PlayStation 5.
+Kid A Mnesia Exhibition is a 2021 walking simulator published by Epic Games for macOS, Windows and PlayStation 5.
 It serves as a digital exhibition of music and artwork created for the Radiohead albums Kid A (2000) and Amnesiac (2001).
 It was developed by Namethemachine, Arbitrarily Good Productions and Epic Games in collaboration with the Radiohead singer Thom Yorke, Radiohead's producer Nigel Godrich and the Radiohead cover artist Stanley Donwood.

 Kid A Mnesia Exhibition was conceived as a physical installation artwork, but this was canceled by logistical problems and the COVID-19 pandemic.
 It was announced alongside the compilation album Kid A Mnesia and released 18 November 2021 as a free download.
 It received positive reviews, with critics praising its intersection of music, art and technology.
+A physical installation, Motion Picture House: Kid A Mnesia, opened at the 2026 Coachella festival in California and is set to tour the US.

 Content

-Kid A Mnesia Exhibition is an exploration game based on the music and artwork of the Radiohead albums Kid A (2000) and Amnesiac (2001).
+Kid A Mnesia Exhibition is a walking simulator based on the music and artwork of the Radiohead albums Kid A (2000) and Amnesiac (2001).
 Players move through an abstract virtual museum, examining artwork and listening to music and sounds from the albums.
 They cannot die, and there are no enemies, no score system, and no levels to complete.

 The New Yorker described the museum as "a brutalist cathedral full of byzantine corridors, majestic rooms, banks of buzzing cathode-ray-tube televisions, and carpets of fluttering sketchbook pages".
 The large central pyramid features the songs "How to Disappear Completely", "Pyramid Song" and "You and Whose Army?".
 The Paper Chamber features dozens of pages taken from sketchbooks and lyric sheets, and the Televisions room has stacks of televisions playing short videos.